SHoltzen/ml/README.md

 This project is meant for learning.
 That means that the implementations here will be as well documented and easy to follow as possible.
 Each project will have an associated article explaining it.

+The [Scikit-Learn tutorial page](http://scikit-learn.org/stable/auto_examples/index.html) is an absolutely amazing resource, but I feel that it is simply too hard to learn code by staring at code.
+You need to step through it and see how it works at every level to understand its purpose and function, which is the primary purpose of this project.

 # Building this project
 This project has the following dependencies: